Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title - WTOP News

 “I have a little mama bear feeling,” said Montano, who is at the track this week doing in-house interviews over the PA system.
 “But the race is brutal sometimes.
 It’s two laps, a tight race and everyone’s feeling scrappy to try to figure out what position they want to get into.”

 The Olympic trials marked Mu’s first meet of the year after dealing with injuries all season.
-She looked to be in good form in her first two rounds, but was out of the running in the final before the first 200 meters.
+She looked to be in good form in her first two rounds, and Kersee said her season was coming together.

+But in the 800 final, she barely made it half a lap.

 Despite the fall, Mu could still go to Paris as part of the U.S. relay pool; she was a key part of America’s gold-medal win in the 4×400 three years ago in Tokyo.